deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience/_index.md

   - /book/deathworlders/chapter-01-kevin-jenkins-experience
 ---

-The first chapter of what would eventually become "The Deathworlders", was posted on 4chan some years ago now, as a self-contained story.
+The first chapter of what would eventually become "The Deathworlders," was posted on 4chan some years ago now, as a self-contained story.

 At first I thought it had received some pleasant comments and then sank without